globus/globus-automate-client/docs/source/using_cli_and_flows.rst

     globus-automate flow action-log --flow-id <flow_id> <action_id>

+The log may have a large number of entries.
+You can request more entries be returned using the option ``-limit N`` where ``N`` is the number of log entries to return.
+The default value is 10.

 Creating and managing Flows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Many users will use Flows created by others, so they may not necessarily need to understand how to create Flows.
-For those that are creating new Flows, the primary command is for Flow deployment:
+Many users will only ever use Flows created by others, so they may not necessarily need to understand how to create Flows including the commands listed in this section.
+For those that are creating new Flows, the first step is to deploy a Flow as follows:

 .. code-block:: BASH